 - Henceforth the railway workers should treat all sadhus better.

-The officials promised to do everything in their power, and the Maharaj-ji finally got on the train.
+The officials promised to do everything they could, and the Maharaj-Ji finally got on the train.
 Then they asked him to start the engine.
 The Maharaj-ji indignantly asked, Is it really me who should make the train start?
 The driver started the engine, and the train drove for several yards, after which the driver stopped the train and said, until this sadhu orders me, I will not go.
 Maharaj-ji said, Let the train go, and the train moved on.

-The officials kept their word, and soon a railway station was built near the village of Neeb Karori, and the sadhus began to be treated with great respect.
+The officials kept their word, and soon a train station was built near the village of Neeb Karori, and the sadhus began to be treated with great respect.
 And to the western world, he was known as the Saint who stopped the train.

 Life of a wanderer